UltraEngine/Documentation/Lua/CreateInterface.md

     -- If the window resize event is captured local window = ev.source:AsWindow()

-    -- Get the new size of the applications window local sz = window:ClientSize()
+    -- Get the new size of the application's window local sz = window:ClientSize()

     local viewport = extra:AsWindow()